-- Retain a relevant professional membership (where relevant); - Demonstrate a commitment to CPD, particularly in relation to land contamination risk assessment; - Pay the annual register maintenance fee (which includes SoBRA membership subscription); and - For ASoBRA only: retain chartered status of the professional body indicated in your application.
+- Retain a relevant professional membership (where relevant); - Demonstrate a commitment to CPD, particularly in relation to land contamination risk assessment.
+A minimum of 30 hours CPD per year is expected, with a least half being relevant to brownfield risk assessment. - Pay the annual register maintenance fee (which includes SoBRA membership subscription); and - For ASoBRA only: retain chartered status of the professional body indicated in your application.